World in View: Global Humanitarian Logistics - Introduction and Interactive Discussion (Part 1)

 Dr. Zoila Yadira Guerra de Castillo is a Professor of Industrial Engineering and Research Leader of the Center for Innovation and Research in Logistics and Supply Chains at Universidad Tecnológica de Panamá (UTP).
 In her Research Leader role, she coordinates R&D with the purpose of building and evaluating innovative capabilities in academic institutions in collaboration with partners across Latin America.
 She also leads the university’s efforts in technology transfer and commercialization.
 Her research focuses on applied problems in Industrial Engineering, Port Optimization and Supply chain management.
 She is well-known in the international supply chain community as a champion for education and advancing access to global learning opportunities.
 She holds a Ph.D. in Industrial Engineering from Iowa State University and a Master of Science and Bachelor of Science in Industrial Engineering from Universidad Tecnológica de Panamá.

 Please note: Registration for events in this series is required and, given the topics and speakers, we anticipate interest to be high.
-For this reason, each event is limited to 25 Scholars and early registration is strongly encouraged.
-Participants of each event will also receive a complimentary electronic gift card.
+For this reason, each event is limited to 25 students and early registration is strongly encouraged.
+Schreyer Scholar participants will receive a complimentary electronic gift card; we ask that you stay for the full hour to be eligible.